agtyra/deploy_21_grace/Documents/business_model_canvas.md

 - A clear way to see how each course fits into more than one requirement.
 - Better visibility of prerequisites, progression, and remaining degree needs.
 - Less confusion when planning around changing program structures.
+- Less reliance on manual checking or advisor confirmation.

 ### Value Map
 #### Products / Services